-Regardless of whether or not your brand is able to secure a narrow name like "donut.shop," you will likely have more - and less costly - options than the limited field of available .com names at this point.
+Regardless of whether or not your brand can secure a narrow name like "doughnut.shop," you will likely have more - and less costly - options than the limited field of available .com names at this point.
 Though, we predict that you should expect to see cybersquatting and a profitable secondary market for the new gTLDs, for sure.

 The new gTLDs will likely change SEO.
 For example, no longer will a software retailer that sells Microsoft products be able to advance in the search engine results as it has with traditional SEO.

 Soon, the kind of brand recognition and respect given to the likes of Microsoft's could divest the average online software reseller of market share,simply by appearing more 'authentic.'